robu/design2023/content/analysis/01_colors.md

 ## Method

 My approach on this analysis is to use the [ColorZilla](https://www.colorzilla.com/) browser extension to analyze the colors used on the sites.
-I will also use the [Color Contrast Analyzer](https://developer.paciellogroup.com/resources/contrastanalyser/) to analyze the contrast between the colors used on the sites. *TODO: verify that this makes sense!*

-**Berätta kort om din "metod", hur du gör för att utföra undersökningen.
-Berätta om du använder något speciellt verktyg.**
+I will capture the front page as a long screenshot, using the "Capture Full Page" feature of my prefered browser, [Arc](https://arc.net/).

 ## Results